The Opportunity Zones Program and HUD Multifamily Loans

-The Opportunity Zones Program offers a groundbreaking federal tax incentive designed to encourage development in some of the nation’s most economically distressed areas.
-Created as a result of the Tax Cuts and Jobs Act of 2017, the Opportunity Zones Program, or O-Zones Program, permits borrowers to defer paying their capital gains taxes until 2027, provided that they invest in an Opportunity Fund, a special financial vehicle which must invest at least 90% of its assets in a Qualified Opportunity Zone (QOZ).
+The Opportunity Zones program offers a groundbreaking federal tax incentive designed to encourage development in some of the nation’s most economically distressed areas.
+Created as a result of the Tax Cuts and Jobs Act of 2017, the Opportunity Zones Program permits borrowers to defer paying capital gains taxes until 2027, provided that they invest in an Opportunity Fund, a special financial vehicle which must invest at least 90% of its assets in a Qualified Opportunity Zone, or QOZ.
 Qualified Opportunity Zones include 8,700 low-income census tracts specifically nominated by state and territorial governors and approved by the U.S. Department of the Treasury.

 The Tax Benefits of Opportunity Zones

 While we mentioned that investing in an Opportunity Fund allows investors to defer paying capital gains taxes, that isn’t the only tax benefit they offer.
-In fact, investors who keep their investment for at least 5 years can achieve a 10% discount on their capital gains taxes, while investors who keep the investment for 7 years can achieve an additional 5% reduction— for a total 15% discount.
-Finally, those investors who keep their investment in an Opportunity Fund for at least 10 years will not have to pay any capital gains taxes on any gains their money has made since it entered the Opportunity Fund.
+In fact, investors who keep their investment for at least five years are eligible for a 10% discount on capital gains taxes, while investors who hold the investment for seven years can receive an additional 5% reduction — for a total discount of 15%.
+Finally, those investors who keep their investment in an Opportunity Fund for at least 10 years will not have to pay any capital gains taxes on any investment gains since it entered the Opportunity Fund.

-In addition, it’s important to realize that Opportunity Funds can self-certify— they don’t actually need to receive approval from the Treasury or any other government agency.
-However, they will be subject to a twice a year asset test to ensure that 90% of their assets are actually invested in a QOZ.
+It’s important to know that Opportunity Funds can self certify — they don’t actually need to receive approval from the Treasury or any other government agency.
+However, they will be subject to an asset test twice every year to ensure that 90% of assets are actually invested in a QOZ.
 Funds that do not meet the standard will be subject to a variable penalty, which is currently set at 6% per year.
-Investors may start their own Opportunity Fund (i.e. a “captive fund”), or, they may choose to invest in another Opportunity Fund.
+Investors may start their own Opportunity Fund (i.e., a captive fund), or, they may choose to invest in another Opportunity Fund.

 Opportunity Zones and Affordable Housing

 Opportunity Zones are often in need of quality affordable housing, and this is where HUD multifamily loans truly shine.
-In fact, HUD offers some of the highest leverages in the industry, with it’s HUD 221(d)(4) and HUD 223(f) loans allowing LTVs of 87% for affordable properties, and LTVs of 90% for developments with 90% or more low-income units.
-Plus, affordable properties are allowed a lower DSCR (minimum 1.15x) in comparison to market-rate properties (minimum 1.20x).
+HUD offers some of the highest leverages in the industry, with its HUD 221(d)(4) and HUD 223(f) loans allowing LTVs of 87% for affordable properties and LTVs of 90% for developments with 90% or more low-income units.
+Plus, affordable properties are allowed a lower DSCR (to a minimum of 1.15x) in comparison to the 1.20x required for market-rate properties.

-In many cases, Opportunity Fund managers (and associated developers) may also wish to make use of the Low Income Housing Tax Credit (LIHTC) program, a dollar-for-dollar tax credit which is awarded to the developers of affordable properties and can be re-sold to investors to fund the development of the property.
+In many cases, Opportunity Fund managers (and associated developers) may also wish to make use of the Low-Income Housing Tax Credit (LIHTC) program, a dollar-for-dollar tax credit which is awarded to developers of affordable properties and can be re-sold to investors to fund the development of a property.
 While the LIHTC program is competitive, it can be an excellent way to generate capital for projects.
-The credit comes in two variations, 4% credits, which subsidize 30% of a project, and 9% credits, which subsidize 70% of a project.
+The credit comes in two variations: 4% credits, which subsidize 30% of a project’s cost, and 9% credits, which subsidize 70%.

 In addition, HUD multifamily borrowers using the LIHTC program can also enjoy a reduced 0.45% mortgage insurance premium, in contrast to the 0.65% MIP generally mandated for other properties.
 When combining this program with the tax benefits of Opportunity Funds, investors can achieve truly remarkable yields.